dedusmulntxt/weirdtv/README.md

 php artisan storage:link
 and to unarchive the videos into storage\app\public\videos

-the videos are not included so just put some .mp4's from your download folder there. or upload them after logging in
+the videos are not included so just put some .mp4's from your download folder there. or upload them after logging in (the red phone (default user/pw in migrations))